pokt-network/pocket-network-protocol/utility/README.md

 As shown in the section above, delegation enables free market off-chain economics where additional features, guarantees or payments can be made.
 For example, this includes but is not limited to a contractual agreement between Applications and Gateways to execute [Client Side Validation](https://forum.pokt.network/t/client-side-validation/148) with every Nth request.

 #### 3.5.5 Registration

+Registration differs from staking in the sense that the pubKey is known but there are no economic benefits/penalties in this stage of the protocol's progression.

 The Gateway must register on-chain in order for the Servicer to accept its signature as part of the ring.
 Future versions of the protocol may include on-chain rewards or penalties for the Gateway, but the current iteration will incentivize Gateways to provide a high quality, highly trusted service through free market economics.